koolamusic/realmjs/README.md

 ## Install

-`yarn add use-realm`
+> Install with yarn `yarn add use-realm`
+> Install with npm `npm install use-realm`

 ## How to use

 Use realm exposes a simple API, where you can utilize `useRealm` and `createRealm` to share state values across your components.

-- _useRealm_, manages the values within the realm that needs to be tracked.
+- **useRealm**, manages the values within the realm that needs to be tracked.
-- _createRealm_, is an utility method that exposes a react hook which handles **reading** the values within a realm and **dispatching** actions within that realm.
+- **createRealm**, is an utility method that exposes a react hook which handles **reading** the values within a realm and **dispatching** actions within that realm.
 There are no restrictions to how many components that are allowed to dispatch actions within a realm at a given point in time, however it's advisable to only dispatch from a single source and share values across multiple components.

 ### Example with Javascript/JSX